reza-nouri-9696/segmentation/README.md

-# segmentation
-Here is the README.md in GitHub markdown format:

 # VAE Image Segmentation

 This project implements a variational autoencoder (VAE) for image segmentation.
 The model is trained on image datasets containing input images and corresponding segmentation masks.